akrav4enk0/cnp-fraud-anomaly-detection/README.md

 # Anomaly Detection for CNP Transactions

-Supervised Research (Law, Economics, and Data Science), 851-0763-00L HS2025 Anna Kravchenko | akravchenko@student.ethz.ch
+Supervised Research (Law, Economics, and Data Science), 851-0763-00L Anna Kravchenko | akravchenko@student.ethz.ch

-Anomaly detection for card-not-present (CNP) fraud on the IEEE-CIS / Vesta dataset, framed as top-K alert ranking under a fixed daily review budget rather than a leaderboard classification task.
-Full motivation, literature review, and methodology are in the two proposal PDFs in `docs/` (`Topic and Group` and `Outline`).
+Anomaly detection for card-not-present (CNP) fraud on the IEEE-CIS Vesta dataset, framed as top-K alert ranking under a fixed daily review budget rather than a leaderboard classification task.
+The final project report is in `docs/`, as well as description of the topic selection and Outline.

 ## Data

-**The raw competition files are not included in this repository or submission.** Kaggle's Competition Rules restrict redistributing Competition Data to anyone not participating in the competition, so the four IEEE-CIS files must come directly from Kaggle rather than being shipped here.
+*The raw competition files are not included in this repository or submission.* Kaggle's Competition Rules restrict redistributing Competition Data to anyone not participating in the competition, so the four IEEE-CIS files must come directly from Kaggle rather than being shipped here.